ottiram/WOMBAT/README.md

 ```

 <p>
-Then, it is linked to one ore more WECs like this.
+Then, it is linked to one ore more WECs like this:
 </p>

 ```python